-In 1839, Sherborne Stewart was eighty when predeceased by the younger brother who had enjoyed better fortune and left him an annuity of £40.20 When the family left Great Salterns, John Henry had moved to South Ockendon, Essex, having inherited, in 1816, all the real estate there of John Goodere, a cousin, the son of Hannah Elisabeth Vanderstegen, his mother's sister.21 His sister Sarah Amelia, a lesser beneficiary in the same will, died unmarried in 1840.
-His son at Portsea, John Vanderstegen Stewart, vicar of a church just three miles from his childhood home and former family estate, witnessed, in 1868, the end of convict transportation to Western Australia – convict transportation having been the principal source of his grandfather's lost fortune a century earlier.
+In 1839, Sherborne Stewart was eighty when predeceased by the younger brother who had enjoyed better fortune and left him an annuity of £40.
+20 When the family left Great Salterns, John Henry had moved to South Ockendon, Essex, having inherited, in 1816, all the real estate there of John Goodere, a cousin, the son of Hannah Elisabeth Vanderstegen, his mother's sister.
+21 His sister Sarah Amelia, a lesser beneficiary in the same Will, died unmarried in 1840.
+His son at Portsea, Rev. John Vanderstegen Stewart, vicar of a church just three miles from his childhood home and former family estate, witnessed, in 1868, the end of convict transportation to Western Australia – convict transportation having been the principal source of his grandfather's lost fortune a century earlier.

-A list 1717-1775 follows of British merchants who engaged in convict transportation from Britain: 1717: Francis March, London: 1718 Jonathan Forward, London (married to Susannah Waple fix); 1720 members in Virginia of the Lux family, Darby, John, and Francis, probably London (later linked to Jonathan Forward's operations) and in 1750, William Lux; 1721, 1722, Jonathan Forward Sydenham of London (hard to trace); 1722, Cheston, ?; 1731, various men named Reed/Reid, to 1771; 1737, Joseph Weld in Dublin; 1739, Andrew Reid (hard to trace), London, with James and Andrew Armour (hard to trace), London, and John Stewart (hard to trace) of London; 1740ff, Moses Israel Fonesca, London; 1740, Samuel Sedgley, Bristol; 1740, James Gildart (hard to trace, Liverpool; 1744, John Langley (hard to trace), Ireland; 1745, Reid and Armour, London; 1745, Sydenham and Hodgson, London; 1747, William Cookson of Hull; 1749, Jonathan Forward Sydenham a nephew of Jonathan Forward; 1749, Stewart and Armour, London; 1750, Andrew Reid (Reid had some rights to salt production in England and these rights were inherited by John Stewart, but it is not by late 2021 known where Reid first obtained such rights), London; 1750, Samuel Sedgely and Co. of Bristol; John Stewart (ssemingly a protege of Andrew Reid) and (Duncan) Campbell, London (JS&C); 1758, Sedgely and Co.
-(Hillhouse and Randolph), Bristol; 1759, Stewart and Armour, London; 1760, Sedgely and Hillhouse of Bristol; 1763, Andrew Reid retired; 1764, John Stewart and Duncan Campbell, London; 1766, Patrick Colquhuon (his nephews whether agents for particular British-Caribbean islands or not are are hard to trace), Glasgow; 1766, Sedgely and Co. at Bristol replaced by William Randolph, William Stevenson, James Cheston, Bristol; 1767, Stevenson, Randolph and Cheston, Bristol? with a colonial agent Cheston; 1768, Jonathan Forward Sydenham, London or nearby counties; 1769, Dixon and Littledale, Whitehaven; 1769, Sedgely, Bristol; (1769, any ships captain providing necessary securities could transport felons); 1770, James Baird (hard to trace), Glasgow; 1772, John Stewart died, Duncan Campbell carried on alone in London until 1775.
+(A list 1717-1775 follows of British merchants who engaged in convict transportation from Britain: 1717: Francis March, London: from 1718 Jonathan Forward, London (1721 email from the UK indicates he was married to Susannah Waple, a variant of Walpole' a relative of the society lawyer, active the 1750s, John Waple); 1720 members in Virginia of the Lux family, Darby, John, and Francis, probably London (later linked to Jonathan Forward's operations) and in 1750, William Lux; 1721-1722, Jonathan Forward Sydenham of London (hard to trace); 1722, Cheston, ?; 1731, various men named Reed/Reid (hard to trace), to 1771; 1737, Joseph Weld in Dublin; 1739, Andrew Reid (hard to trace), London, with James and Andrew Armour (hard to trace), London, and John Stewart of London; 1740ff: Moses Israel Fonesca, London; 1740, Samuel Sedgley, Bristol; 1740, James Gildart (hard to trace), Liverpool; 1744, and John Langley (hard to trace), Ireland; 1745, Reid and Armour, London; 1745, Sydenham and Hodgson, London; 1747, William Cookson of Hull; 1749, Jonathan Forward Sydenham (named for Jonathan Forward but the precise connection remains unknown); 1749, Stewart and Armour, London; 1750, Andrew Reid (Reid had some rights to salt production in England and these rights were inherited or bought by John Stewart, but it is not even by late 2021 known where Reid first obtained such rights), London; 1750, Samuel Sedgely and Co. of Bristol; John Stewart (ssemingly a protege of Andrew Reid) and (Duncan) Campbell, London (JS&C); 1758, Sedgely and Co.
+(Hillhouse and Randolph), Bristol; 1759, Stewart and Armour, London; 1760, Sedgely and Hillhouse of Bristol; 1763, Andrew Reid (retired); 1764, John Stewart and Duncan Campbell, London; 1766, Patrick Colquhuon (his nephews whether agents for particular British-Caribbean sugar islands or not are are hard to trace), London and maybe Glasgow; 1766, Sedgely and Co. at Bristol were replaced by William Randolph, William Stevenson, James Cheston, Bristol; 1767, Stevenson, Randolph and Cheston, Bristol? with a colonial agent Cheston; 1768, Jonathan Forward Sydenham, London or nearby counties; 1769, Dixon and Littledale, Whitehaven; 1769, Sedgely, Bristol; (1769, any ships captain providing necessary securities could transport felons); 1770, James Baird (hard to trace), Glasgow; 1772, John Stewart died, Duncan Campbell carried on alone in London until 1775.
 At Bristol, Stevenson, Randolph and Cheston (SRC) were active till 1776; they made ill-advised and vain attempts to transport felons to North America at the end of the American Revolution.
 So did George Moore (of Isle of Man).
 Wisely, one of the former convict contractors to North America, Duncan Campbell, did not try to do so.
 Nor did Campbell, probably because by 1786 he was an older man (now 60), ever try to send convicts to eastern Australia.

 26 September, Maryland Gazette, Stewart returned home aboard the